bakpakin/Fennel/CONTRIBUTING.md

 ### Bootstrapping

 Fennel is written in Fennel.
-In order to get around the chicken-and-egg problem, we include an old version of the compiler that's used to compile the new version.
+In order to get around the chicken-and-egg problem, we include an old precompiled version of the compiler (in Lua) that's used to compile the new version (in Fennel).

-* `old/fennel.lua`: older version of Fennel compiler from before self-hosting
+* `bootstrap/fennel.lua`: precompiled version of the Fennel compiler
-* `old/launcher.lua`: older version of the command line launcher
+* `bootstrap/launcher.lua`: older version of the command line launcher

 The file `src/fennel/macros.fnl` where the built-in macros are defined is evaluated by the compiler in `src/`, not by the bootstrap compiler.